 Because these deposits are based on a set time limit, there may also a penalty if you need to withdraw your money prior to the maturity date.
 Read more about using CDs as short-term investments in our article about how to build a CD ladder.

 A treasury bill (T-bill) is a short-term investment offered by the government.
 The term is usually less than one year and typically three months.
-T-bills generally don’t pay interest, but you can buy them at a discount, meaning you yield the difference between the purchase price and the redemption value.
+T-bills generally don’t pay interest, but you can buy them at a discount, meaning you profit the difference between the purchase price and the redemption value.

 This means you actually buy the bond at less than face value and redeem it for face value upon the maturity date.
 T-bills are backed by the government and offer the closest thing to a risk-free investment available to any investor.
 However, their very low yield is a major drawback.
-US Savings bonds can be a similarly low risk, low return investment.

-US Savings Bonds
+U.S. Savings Bonds

 A bond is similar to a CD in that it is debt-based.
 Essentially, a bond is an IOU issued by a company.
 When you purchase a bond, you loan a specified amount of money for a specified number of years in return for interest on the investment.
 Bonds generally offer much higher interest rates than CDs or T-bills and offer relatively low risk.

 However, they are long-term investments, which means that your money is tied up for anywhere from 10 to 30 years.
 If you need to sell your bond before it reaches maturity, the sale may result in a loss.
-Also, though bonds are relatively low risk investments, it is always possible that the bond issuer may declare bankruptcy or otherwise default, meaning it is possible to lose money.
+Also, though bonds are relatively low-risk investments, it is always possible that the bond issuer may declare bankruptcy or otherwise default, meaning it is possible to lose money.

 A stock is different from the debt-based investments.
-When you purchase stock, you have in effect become a partial owner of a company — and you get a piece of any profits (known as dividends) that the company allots to shareholders.
+When you purchase stock, you have, in effect, become a partial owner of a company — and you get a piece of any profits (known as dividends) that the company allots to shareholders.

 Index funds are similar to mutual funds — they allow investors to pool their money to purchase stocks in a large number of companies, giving them the opportunity to invest in a variety of companies without buying hundreds of individual stocks.

-Gold, Silver, Precious Metals, and Commodities
+Precious Metals and Material Commodities

-Which type of investment is best?
+Which Type of Investment is Best?